-Due to time constraints during a JPA visit, suggest that your instructors provide printed or electronic copies of their artifacts to the brigade staff prior to the brigade staff arrival for a JPA.
+Due to time constraints during a JPA visit, suggest instructors provide printed or digital copies of their artifacts to the Brigade staff prior to arrival for a JPA.

-Portfolio Criteria Products that Provide Evidence Guiding Questions A. Portfolio includes a Resume/Bio/ Vitae, photo, height/weight = 1 point Current Resume - hard copy or e-file OR Current Biography or Curriculum Vitae Current DA photograph filed in JCIMS Height/Weight screening recorded in JCIMS What personal accomplishments can you add to your resume or vitae?
+1 Current Resume - hard A. Portfolio includes a Resume/Bio/ Vitae, photo, height/weight = 1 point 2. copy or e-file OR Current Biography or Curriculum Vitae Current DA photograph filed in JCIMS Height/Weight screening recorded in JCIMS What personal accomplishments can you add to your resume or vitae?
 How have you contributed to your professional development?